particle-iot/workshop-mesh-spectra/content/docs/ch2.md

 12. Try changing your first or last name and clicking "Call."
 You should get a timeout message toast at the bottom of the screen.
 If you try re-displaying your name, it should be unchanged.

-13. Plug an ethernet cable back into your FeatherWing and repeat the last few steps.
+13. Plug an Ethernet cable back into your FeatherWing and repeat the last few steps.
 Everything should work.

 Congratulations on setting up your first Mesh network and exploring how Mesh devices work together!
 In our last lab, we'll look at how to explicitly send messages between Mesh devices, as well as using Particle functions, variables and cloud events.